vectordotdev/vector/docs/tutorials/lognamespacing.md

 ### Multiple types

-It is possible to represent a field that could be one of several type.
+It is possible to represent a field that could be one of several types.

 For example, a string or an integer: